 If you are having a professional team take care of your lawn for you, you just need to tell us when to show up.
 If you decide to try to tackle it yourself, there’s quite a bit of preparation required.

-To really secure your lawn and ensure its health, you should amend your soil.
+To really secure your lawn and ensure its health, you should either loosen, or amend your soil.
 To amend soil, you will need to till soil amendments (such as decomposed organic matter like fertile compost or peat moss) into your soil.

 If your soil is too rocky/impenetrable you can try the topsoil method, but add at least four inches of soil to allow for deeper roots.